Víctor Griffith

-Victor Alfredo Griffith Mullins (born 12 December 2000) is a Panamanian professional footballer who plays as midfielder for club St Johnstone and the Panama national team.
+Victor Alfredo Griffith Mullins (born 12 December 2000) is a Panamanian professional footballer who plays as midfielder for LigaPro Serie A club Emelec, on loan from club St Johnstone, and the Panama national team.

 Club career

-Griffith made his professional debut with Santos Guápiles in a 4-2 Liga FPD win over Limón F.C. on 3 March 2019.
+Griffith made his professional debut with Santos Guápiles in a 4–2 Liga FPD win over Limón on 3 March 2019.

 On 10 January 2025, Griffith joined Scottish Premiership club St Johnstone on an eighteen-month contract.

 International career

-Griffith debuted with the Panama national team in a friendly 1-0 win over Costa Rica on 10 October 2020.
+Griffith debuted with the Panama national team in a 1–0 friendly win over Costa Rica on 10 October 2020.